o-souter/Where-ISS-it/README.md

 # API Use
 * The App will use *Where The ISS At?*'s public api to gather the coordinates of the ISS when needed
 * The app will also use NASA's public NeoWs (Near Earth Object Web Service) API to gather information about meteors
-* It will also use Google's Geocoding API to process coordinates to get a location.
+* It will also use OpenCage's Free Geocoding API to process coordinates to get a location.